Log4Shell

-Log4Shell (CVE-2021-44228) was a zero-day vulnerability in Log4j, a popular Java logging framework, involving arbitrary code execution.
+Log4Shell (CVE-2021-44228) is a zero-day vulnerability reported in November 2021 in Log4j, a popular Java logging framework, involving arbitrary code execution.
 The vulnerability had existed unnoticed since 2013 and was privately disclosed to the Apache Software Foundation, of which Log4j is a project, by Chen Zhaojun of Alibaba Cloud's security team on 24 November 2021.

-Before an official CVE identifier was made available on December 10th, 2021, the vulnerability circulated by the name "Log4Shell", given by Free Wortley of the LunaSec team, was initially used to track the issue online.
+Before an official CVE identifier was made available on 10 December 2021, the vulnerability circulated with the name "Log4Shell", given by Free Wortley of the LunaSec team, which was initially used to track the issue online.
 Apache gave Log4Shell a CVSS severity rating of 10, the highest available score.
-The exploit was simple to execute and is estimated to affect hundreds of millions of devices.
+The exploit was simple to execute and is estimated to have had the potential to affect hundreds of millions of devices.

-The vulnerability takes advantage of Log4j's allowing requests to arbitrary LDAP and JNDI servers, allowing attackers to execute arbitrary Java code on a server or other computer, or leak sensitive information.
-A list of its affected software projects has been published by the Apache Security Team.
+The vulnerability takes advantage of Log4j allowing requests to arbitrary LDAP and JNDI servers, allowing attackers to execute arbitrary Java code on a server or other computer, or leak sensitive information.
+A list of affected software projects has been published by the Apache Security Team.
 Affected commercial services include Amazon Web Services, Cloudflare, iCloud, Minecraft: Java Edition, Steam, Tencent QQ and many others.
 According to Wiz and EY, the vulnerability affected 93% of enterprise cloud environments.

 The vulnerability's disclosure received strong reactions from cybersecurity experts.
-Cybersecurity company Tenable said the exploit was "the single biggest, most critical vulnerability ever", Ars Technica called it "arguably the most severe vulnerability ever" and The Washington Post said that descriptions by security professionals "border on the apocalyptic".
+Cybersecurity company Tenable said the exploit was "the single biggest, most critical vulnerability ever," Ars Technica called it "arguably the most severe vulnerability ever" and The Washington Post said that descriptions by security professionals "border on the apocalyptic."

 Background

-Log4j is an open-source logging framework that allows software developers to log data within their applications.
-This data can include user input.
+Log4j is an open-source logging framework that allows software developers to log data within their applications, and can include user input.
 It is used ubiquitously in Java applications, especially enterprise software.
 Originally written in 2001 by Ceki Gülcü, it is now part of Apache Logging Services, a project of the Apache Software Foundation.
 Tom Kellermann, a member of President Obama's Commission on Cyber Security, described Apache as "one of the giant supports of a bridge that facilitates the connective tissue between the worlds of applications and computer environments".

 Behavior

 The Java Naming and Directory Interface (JNDI) allows for lookup of Java objects at program runtime given a path to their data.
-JNDI can leverage several directory interfaces, each providing a different scheme of looking up files.
+JNDI can use several directory interfaces, each providing a different scheme of looking up files.
 Among these interfaces is the Lightweight Directory Access Protocol (LDAP), a non-Java-specific protocol which retrieves the object data as a URL from an appropriate server, either local or anywhere on the Internet.